tomatolog/manticore/docs/12_sphinxconf_options_reference/searchd_program_configuration_options/rtmerge_iops.rst

 ~~~~~~~~~~~~~~~

 A maximum number of I/O operations (per second) that the RT chunks merge
 thread is allowed to start.
 Optional, default is 0 (no limit).
-Added in
-2.1.1-beta.

 This directive lets you throttle down the I/O impact arising from the
 ``OPTIMIZE`` statements.
 It is guaranteed that all the RT optimization